 As you develop your project, you might wish to schedule a consultation with the IRB to discuss review levels related to direct/indirect identifiers, ways of mitigating risks to participants, and a robust informed consent process (which might be oral vs. written/signed).
-At any stage in the process, feel free to contact firstname.lastname@example.org or 206-296-2585.

-*Note: If you are a part-time SU employee during the academic year, contact us about eligibility for IRB review before submitting your research protocol.
+NOTE: If you are a part-time SU employee during the academic year, contact us about eligibility for IRB review before submitting your research protocol.